wp-plugins/magnify-publisher/readme.txt

 Download and unpack the distribution archive.

-Copy or move the Magnify-Publisher folder to your local wp-content/plugins directory.
+Copy or move the magnify-publisher folder to your local wp-content/plugins directory.

 Use WordPress's "Plugins Management" page to enable the Publisher.